We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 • Independent research projects towards the Higher School Certificate (ANC)

-If the school’s projects or syllabus are not listed here, please still fill in an Expression Of Interest form and get in touch to arrange a consultation as these datasets are flexible.
+If the school’s projects or syllabus are not listed here, please still fill in an Expression of Interest form and get in touch to arrange a consultation as these datasets are flexible.

-Live Q&A: After the students have had time to consider how they would like to approach their independent research project (i.e. a specific topic they would like to focus on or research question they would like to ask), the school can book in a live Question & Answer session with the lead scientist for the project.
+After the students have had time to consider how they would like to approach their independent research project (i.e. a specific topic they would like to focus on or research question they would like to ask), the school can book in a live Question & Answer session with the researcher/scientist for the project.
 This is an opportunity for the students to ask any questions they have about the project in general and how to get the best out of their own independent project.

 Options Available